mwangdakota/pages-uswds-jekyll/pages/apply/full-proposal.md

 {% include apply-nav.html %}
 <section class="usa-section full-bleed-bg">
   <h2>Submission</h2>
   <p>We recommend treating the submission window like a deadline, but you can submit anytime within a year of receiving an official invitation from NSF.
-(NSF uses quarterly submission windows to help gather and review proposals, but sometimes proposals are reviewed as they are received.)</p>
+(NSF uses periodic submission windows to help gather and review proposals, but sometimes proposals are reviewed as they are received.)</p>
   <p>After a brief pause, new Phase I and Phase II SBIR/STTR solicitations are expected in early November.</p>
 </section>